AI in Education Summit

 About the Summit

-The AI in K–12 Education Summit brings together educators, administrators, researchers, and technology leaders to explore practical applications of artificial intelligence in teaching and learning.
+The AI in Education Summit brings together educators, administrators, researchers, and technology leaders to explore practical applications of artificial intelligence in teaching and learning.
 As AI tools rapidly reshape classrooms, the summit creates a space for educators to examine emerging technologies, share experiences, and develop strategies for using AI responsibly and effectively.

 Summit Overview